Rhodion/get-random-string/README.md

 # get-random-string

-A small JavaScript library for generating random symbols
+A small JavaScript library for generating random string

 - All browsers are supported
-- No dependencies
+- Regex included

 ## Installation